-French is the official language of Martinique, but Antillean Creole (Creole Martiniquais) is mostly spoken amongst islanders.
+French is the official language of Martinique, but Antillean Creole (Creole Martiniquais) is mostly spoken among islanders.
 English is typically spoken only in the larger hotels and tourist areas.

 Medical and health care facilities in Martinique are on a par with those of France and are considered to be some of the best in the French West Indies.
 Specialist treatment is also available.
-There are around 20 hospitals and clinics located on the island, the largest of them being Hospital Pierre Zobda Quikman, which has 24-hour emergency room.
-Travellers should be up to date on common vaccinations like Hepatitis A and B, tetanus, and measles boosters before travelling to Martinique, but no vaccinations are required by immigration officials.
+There are around 20 hospitals and clinics located on the island, including 24-hour emergency facilities.
+Travellers should be up to date on common vaccinations like hepatitis A and hepatitis B, tetanus, and MMR (measles, mumps, rubella) boosters before travelling to Martinique, but no vaccinations are required by immigration officials.
 Medical insurance is advised.

 As in France, tips are usually included in restaurant bills in Martinique and taxes and service charges are included in hotel rates.

 There is very little crime in Martinique but visitors should take sensible precautions and avoid isolated areas, including beaches, after dark and not carry large amounts of cash or jewellery.
 Valuables and travel documents should, where possible, be left in safety deposit boxes and hotel safes.

 Unlike many tropical islands, Martinique has a thriving economy and is not solely dependent on tourism.
-Relaxed, informal clothing is acceptable around town, but scanty beach wear and short-shorts are considered improper in urban areas.
-The only officially designated clothing-optional beaches in the French islands are in Guadeloupe and St. Martin.
-At hotel pools and at beaches near hotels, topless swimming and sunbathing is common.
+Relaxed, informal clothing is acceptable around town, but scanty beach wear is considered improper in urban areas.
+The only officially designated clothing-optional beaches in the French islands are in Guadeloupe and St. Martin, but at hotel pools and at private beaches near hotels in Martinique topless swimming and sunbathing is common.

 Those travelling to Martinique may import the following goods duty-free: 200 cigarettes/50 cigars/250g tobacco, two litres of liquor, and perfume, gifts and film in amounts reasonable for personal use.
 Currency must be declared on arrival.

 Become our Martinique Travel Expert